piyush-jain1/jekyll-now/_posts/2017-07-23-GeometryPackage.md

 After raw testing this new algorithm on several cases, I am now adding few tests in the m-script.
 Other than that, a demo has also been added in the m-script.
 The demo can be seen by the command `demo clipPolygon_mrf`.
 The tests have also been added.
 The test can be seen by `test clipPolygon_mrf`.

 ## Second Coding Phase
 After implementing the polybool function and checking it, we are planning to include it in the next release of geometry package.
-NOw , to move forward, we are first importing some functions from last year GSoC's repo and ensuring their MATLAB compatibility.
+Now , to move forward, I am first importing some functions from last year GSoC's repo and ensuring their MATLAB compatibility.
+Functions like poly2ccw, poly2cw, joinpolygons, splitPolygons have been created as aliases while ensuring their compatibility with their mathworks counterparts.
+The further plan is to sync the matgeom package with the geometry package.